Pttn/rieMiner/README.md

 Then, just be patient...
 Happy mining :D !
 It is always nice to wake up to see that your miner found a block during the night :p, and you will be a direct contributor for the robustness of the Riecoin network.

+### Unable to allocate memory for the segment_hits

+If you get this message, try to lower the max_increments variable in the miner.cpp file, for exemple from 2^29 to 2^25.

 ## Statistics

 rieMiner will regularly print some stats, and the frequency of this can be changed with the -r argument.
 Example: